 The Haco Q Series: be prepared for the 21st century punching process

 Customer demands for shorter turnarounds, faster deliveries, higher part quality and lower costs have increased in the 21st century.
 They have driven manufacturers to rethink the whole punching process.
 With an innovative versatility in the latest punching technologies, fabricators can not only reduce punching costs but also reduce the price of the final product.
 That’s why HACO came up with the Q Series punching solution that could address these and other needs.
-Are you ready to do the same for your customers?

-Why use a punching machine?
 What is the difference with technologies like plasma, laser and waterjet?
 The truth is that with a Q Series punching machine you can do so much more than just cut out shapes.
 In addition to cutting shapes, Haco’s cost-effective punching systems can tap, bend, roll and form 3D parts.
 These capabilities eliminate a secondary operation at another machine and help reclaim lost production time.
 There’s no harm in saying that these versatile and multifunctional punching machines are the most economical way to produce parts in the 21st century.

 With the creation of the Q Series, Haco responds to the current shortage of qualified, experienced workers.
 To simplify operations, Haco incorporated the skill sets of skilled operators into its software and hardware.
 This way eliminating the need for skilled labour.